Understanding Class D Amplifiers: Advantages, Disadvantages, And Applications

 Applications of Class D Amplifiers

-Class D amplifiers have gained significant popularity in various applications due to their unique characteristics and .
+Class D amplifiers have gained significant popularity in various due to their unique characteristics and .
 In this section, we will explore some of the key applications where Class D amplifiers excel.

 Audio Systems